U2EZNeko/PPG-Public/README.md

 These scripts are designed for rather big Plex instances, it will work with smaller databases but will obviously be less random.

-I run the scripts with cronjobs to generate playlists for me.
+I run the scripts on a schedule (cron, Windows Task Scheduler, or the built-in **`ppg_scheduler.py`** daemon) to generate playlists for me.
 My Plex has over 300k tracks on it, your experience may vary.

 I'm more than happy to extend the scripts myself and through your Pull Requests.